GiantSweetroll/vortex-cc-activation/README.md

 * Fallout 4 (untested)

 ## How to Use
-1. Go to releases and download the .zip file.
+1. Go to releases and download the maccp.zip file.
 2. Extract the contents into your computer somewhere
 3. There should be a `config.ini` file and set the value for `Game` to the appropriate number.
 By default, it is set to `0` for `Skyrim Special Edition`.